marr/Knowledge/Apple/Swift.md

 let someStructOrClass = SomeStructOrClass(someArgument: someValue, anotherArgument: anotherValue)
 ```

-## Use properties of structures or classes
+## Use properties of structures, classes, or enumerations

 ```swift
 someStructOrClass.someProperty = someValue
 ```

-## Use methods of structures or classes
+## Use methods of structures, classes, or enumerations

 ```swift
 someStructOrClass.someMethod()